szhorvat/IGraphM/README.md

 ## Documentation

 Currently IGraph/M is still incomplete and under development.
-The documentation is not yet ready, but the usage messages should be descriptive.
-For details on how the different functions work, refer to [the C/igraph documentation](http://igraph.org/c/doc/).
+Use

+    <<IGraphM`
+    IGDocumentation[]

+to open the documentation notebook.

-Contributions are most welcome.
+The documentation is not yet ready and contributions are most welcome.
 If you would like to help out with the documentation, please see below.

 ## Contributions